projectvitalis/qih/papers/QIH-paper.md

 ## 7. Applications

 The QIH framework is designed to be domain-neutral and physically grounded.
-This allows it to be applied to a wide range of systems—biological, artificial, ecological, and social—using a consistent formalism.
+This allows it to be applied to a wide range of systems like biological, artificial, ecological, and social, using a consistent formalism.

 In this section, we describe example use cases in five categories: